Accompanying Notes: 3pc Australian Whisky Flight

 It looks like you have one of our 3pc Aussie Whisky Tasting Sets.
 This set is designed to give you a brief glimpse into the styles of whiskies made here.
-You'll be tasting one single malt whisky, one blended whisky and one rye whisky.
 We consider these drams to be entry level, meaning they aren't going to do things like blow your head off with lots of smokiness, but we've selected them because they serve as a fruitful introduction to kickstart your exploration of local liquid gold.

 Dugite Whiskey